Beliavsky/Fortran-tools-on-GitHub/README.md

 [fortpy-el](https://github.com/rosenbrockc/fortpy-el): Lisp package for emacs that integrates with fortpy to provide context-specific auto-completion and intellisense for Fortran 2003, including object oriented constructs, by rosenbrockc

-[fortran-index-args](https://github.com/ffevotte/fortran-index-args): numbers subroutine arguments and showes indexes before each argument in the list, by ffevotte.
+[fortran-index-args](https://github.com/ffevotte/fortran-index-args): numbers subroutine arguments and shows indexes before each argument in the list, by ffevotte.
 Such indexes are just displayed on screen, but do not modify the underlying buffer.

 [Fortran-tags](https://github.com/raullaasner/fortran-tags): Fortran source code indexing tool with the focus of finding the definition of any variable or procedure, by raullaasner et al. It is able to correctly locate all global and local variables and is expected to work with any Fortran 2008 conforming code with some exceptions as mentioned below.